AckerlyXu/heima/articles/virtual-machines/windows/sap-planning-guide.md

 Deployment of the Azure Monitoring Extension for SAP (see chapter [Azure Monitoring Solution for SAP][planning-guide-9.1] in this document) is only possible via PowerShell or CLI.
 Therefore it is mandatory to setup and configure PowerShell or CLI when deploying or administering an SAP NetWeaver system in Azure.

 As Azure provides more functionality, new PS cmdlets are going to be added that requires an update of the cmdlets.
-Therefore it makes sense to check the Azure Download site at least once the month <https://review.docs.azure.cn/downloads/> for a new version of the cmdlets.
+Therefore it makes sense to check the Azure Download site at least once the month <https://docs.azure.cn/downloads/> for a new version of the cmdlets.
 The new version will just be installed on top of the older version.

 For a general list of Azure related PowerShell commands check here: <https://msdn.microsoft.com/library/azure/dn708514.aspx>.

 ### Management via Azure CLI commands
 For customers who use Linux and want to manage Azure resources Powershell might not be an option.
 Microsoft offers Azure CLI as an alternative.
 The Azure CLI provides a set of open source, cross-platform commands for working with the Azure Platform.
-The Azure CLI provides much of the same functionality found in the Azure Portal.
+The Azure CLI provides much of the same functionality found in the Azure portal.

 For information about installation, configuration and how to use CLI commands to accomplish Azure tasks see